 Currently, surgery is the safest and most effective way to remove cataracts.
 In cataract surgery, the cloudy lens will be surgically removed and replaced with a new, clear, artificial one, called an intraocular lens, or IOL.
 This modern form of lens replacement can restore normal vision for most patients.
 It is not unusual for our patients to enjoy dramatically improved vision within hours of their procedure.

 There are currently no options to completely prevent the formation of cataracts.
 However, doctors recommend several strategies they believe can slow the progression of cataracts, including:

 - Eat healthy, especially fruits and vegetables containing antioxidants

 - Wear a hat and sunglasses while out in the Sun

 - Keep your diabetes and other medical conditions under control

 The best way to protect your vision is to have your eyes examined on a regular basis.
-An annual eye exam by a Berkeley Eye Center ophthalmologist can detect cataracts and other vision problems before you may be aware of them.
+Cataract Awareness Month is a great time to schedule an annual eye exam by a Berkeley Eye Center ophthalmologist, who can detect cataracts and other vision problems before you may be aware of them.
 The sooner you get treatment, the greater the chances of successfully reducing or preventing any cataract-related vision impairment and loss.

 Don’t wait until your vision starts to become cloudy to get help.
 If it’s been a while since you’ve had your eyes looked at, call Berkeley Eye Center to schedule an appointment with one of our highly trained Houston eye doctors.
 With locations all over Houston and surrounding communities like Pearland, Katy, the Woodlands and Kingwood, there’s sure to be a Berkeley Eye Center of Houston close to you.